 The cities of Bloomington and Eden Prairie require a TDM plan and a financial guarantee as a condition of approval for new and re-developments.
 Employers receive their financial guarantee back in two years if they have achieved their TDM goals, or if not, the city can use the money to purchase transit passes or provide a financial incentive for non-drive-alone commuters.

-Adopt a TDM plan or a TOD district ordinance.
+Adopt a travel demand management (TDM) plan or a transit-oriented development standard (TOD) district ordinance.
 Report a TDM plan/program for city employees under action 12.5

 Adopt TDM performance standards with provisions such as requiring large employers (250+ employees) seeking rezoning/redevelopment rights to provide a TDM plan that would reduce trips by 7-10%.
 Note if working with a TMO (Transportation Management Organization).